KolyaHarutyunyan/SudokuUI/README.md

 -   Better handling of puzzle solution in Entry mode
     -   When changing from default puzzle in Entry mode, solution in redux store should be invalidated.
--   Input Validation
-    -   For Obvious Mistakes - in 3x3 box
 -   Accessibility improvements
     -   Maybe a Skip Link to get to the Sidebar config settings
     -   Keyboard shortcuts